ibexa/documentation-user/docs/personalization/recommendation_models.md

 #### Frequently bought together / Bundle recommendations

 Products that were bought in a combination for a certain number of times can be recommended as a bundle.
 This model can recommend other products that fit the one that the user is currently looking at.

-For example, when a user navigates to a product page with a certain smartphone, apart from the "Also clicked" recommendations, the recommendation engine could recommend the *Smartphone + Cover + Headphones* bundle, because they were purchased together in exactly this combination for several times.
+For example, when a user navigates to a product page with a certain smartphone, apart from the "Also clicked" recommendations, the personalization service could recommend the *Smartphone + Cover + Headphones* bundle, because they were purchased together in exactly this combination for several times.

 It is not guaranteed that there is a bundle available for every product.
 Therefore, a rendering logic should display the recommendations if they are available, or leave the bundle box out completely.
 The currently displayed product is always part of the bundle.

 #### Similar rated

 The "Similar rated" algorithm provides recommendations based on user preferences.
-It predicts, which articles might suit the user's interests.
+It predicts articles that might suit the user's interests.
 Recommendations for articles similar to their dislikes are suppressed.

 #### Best rated

 This model provides recommendations based on algorithms that include the ranking values and the amount of distinct ratings.
 It is best suited for landing or category pages.

 ## Editorial and other models